 Extant literature has focused a great deal on definitions and conceptualizations of the luxury brand and the correlates of luxury that connote luxury status.
-This was a reasonable approach since the purpose of the research was to enable better strategic decisions related to management of luxury brands and to determine the extent to which product features and attributes (like price or quality) determined luxury brand status.
+For the times, this was a reasonable approach since the purpose of the research was to enable better strategic decisions related to management of luxury brands and to determine the extent to which product features and attributes (like price or quality) determined luxury brand status.
 Early research also investigated the personality-related and social factors that drove luxury brand choice.
 Recent research in consumer behavior has begun to investigate the choice of a luxury brand as a dependent variable and the conditions under which this occurs.
-In this chapter, we identify three key sets of issues that represent gaps in the current knowledge: how luxury is conceptualized today, how consumers process luxury brand information, and what benefits and risks are associated with the luxury brand concept.
+In this chapter, we identify three key sets of issues that represent gaps in the current knowledge.
 These are pertinent today given the changing face of luxury in the marketplace and its emergence in diverse product categories.

-First, we suggest a reconceptualization of what constitutes luxury in today's marketplace.
+First, we suggest a reconceptualization of what constitutes luxury in today's market place.
 We propose that luxury is pursued for its own sake and that the hedonic potential of luxury brands is what primarily distinguishes them from other brands within their category.
 We assert that the processing style and manner in which consumers respond to the luxury concept remains a "black box" even today.
 One might derive some insight into this black box from related research on hedonic consumer behavior, but an in-depth understanding of consumer response to the luxury brand concept is lacking in the current literature.
-Further, this understanding of consumer responses to luxury lends insight to a related issue of how managers can strategically and effectively manage luxury brands with a focus on the benefits and risks a luxury brand affords.
+Further, this understanding of consumer responses to luxury lends insight into a related issue of how managers can strategically and effectively manage luxury brands with a focus on the benefits and risks a luxury brand affords.